russelljjarvis/SpikingNeuralNetworks_.jl/README.md

 #### TODO
 - [ ] Use large SNNs to optimize smaller SNNS themselves, as this would be parsimonious.
 - [ ] Implemented multi-processing of feature extraction/spike distance (sort of)
-- [ ] Animation of Genetic Algorithm Convergence (sort of)
+- [ ] Animation of Genetic Algorithm Convergence (sort of metaheuristics does this with minimal effort)
-- [ ] Multiprocessing as opposed to multi-threading
-- [ ] NeuroEvolution
-- [ ] ADAM-Opt predictions using evolved population.
+- [ ] ADAM-Opt predictions using evolved population see file mwe.jl.
 - [ ] Read in and optimize against FPGA Event Stream Data AEDAT